stineihole/Kids-short-story-network/README.md

 - 👨‍👩‍👧 Parent user
   - Access a parent console
   - Monitor activity and usage
+  - Control connections to other users/children

 ---